Alarid/advanced-remix/exercise/08-skeletons/README.md

 ## 📝 Notes

+With Remix (and react router) we can add state to a navigation.
+This can be retrieved with `useTransition`, and used to render a custom skeleton with some data while the transition is loading / submitting.

 ## 🤓 Background

 A loading spinner is great...
 But we can improve that experience even further by